AbdouBaker2002/open-source-project/README.md

 ## Introduction

-Welcome to [YAMY], a cutting-edge web application designed to revolutionize the way you order and enjoy your favorite meals.
+Welcome to [YUMMY], a cutting-edge web application designed to revolutionize the way you order and enjoy your favorite meals.
 In a world where convenience is key, our platform provides a seamless and user-friendly experience for food enthusiasts to explore, customize, and order meals from the comfort of their homes.